acbecker/acbecker.github.io/content/pages/about.md

 Author: Andrew Becker
 Summary: About this blog

-I'd like to use this blog as a vehicle for my thoughts on experiences cognitive and creative.
+I'd like to use this blog as a vehicle to share my cognitive and creative thoughts.
 Putting myself out there, as it were.
 Sometimes out there will be "out there".
 So be it.

 There are three things that finally compelled me to put this all together.
 The first are remembered words of